 Step 3: When CrossOver is launched, the easiest way to search for Windows software is to use the search bar in the top of the window and just type in the name of what you want to use.
 Software like Quicken, as well as DirectX applications all work, so search for anything you want.

 Step 5: After the installation is done, you should be able to launch the installation directly.
 Keep in mind that large programs will take up significant space, which not all Chromebooks have.
-Hopefully smaller Android apps will eventually be fully compatible with our Chromebooks.
+Fortunately, there are ways to use Android apps on Chromebook and save space.